lyskai/rd/docs/PostCenterPoint.md

 ## 4.2 PostCenterPoint execution

-The gtest code [SANITY_PostCenterPoint](../tests/unit_test/components/PointPillar/gtest_PointPillar.cpp#L336) is a good example, it does load the related input and output buffers from raw file by calling API [LoadRaw](../tests/unit_test/components/PointPillar/gtest_PointPillar.cpp#L121) or [LoadPoints](../tests/unit_test/components/PointPillar/gtest_PointPillar.cpp#L103).
-And this code also demonstrates that how to decode the detection output buffer, below is a copy of it.
+The [SANITY_PostCenterPoint](../tests/unit_test/components/PointPillar/gtest_PointPillar.cpp#L336) gtest code is a good example.
+It loads the related input and output buffers from a raw file by calling APIs [LoadRaw](../tests/unit_test/components/PointPillar/gtest_PointPillar.cpp#L121) or [LoadPoints](../tests/unit_test/components/PointPillar/gtest_PointPillar.cpp#L103).
+Additionally, this code demonstrates how to decode the detection output buffer.
+Below is a copy of it.

 ```c++
     PostCenterPoint_Object3D_t *pObj = (PostCenterPoint_Object3D_t *) det.data();